 So what does IVDD surgery entail?
 According to VSC, "The most common surgery done to remove disc material from around the spinal cord is called a laminectomy.
 The spine is approached through an incision in the middle of the back and using a special drill, a window is made in the bone of the vertebra immediately above the disc.
 The disc material underneath the spinal cord can then be gently removed."

 Recovery will vary from dog to dog, but your pup will likely stay in the hospital for a few nights after surgery for monitoring.
 Once your dog is home, expect an average 6 weeks of crate rest.
-Crate rest means you're dog will be restricted to his or her crate with the exception of bathroom breaks.
+Crate rest means your dog will be restricted to his or her crate with the exception of bathroom breaks.

 Your neurologist will also recommend at-home rehabilitation exercises.
 Rehabilitation exercises are extremely important during the recovery period and usually start immediately after surgery.
 These exercises are likely to include massages, gentle stretches, resistance exercises, and assisted walking.
-Other exercises such as hydrotherapy (water therapy) are also often recommend to assist in recovery.
+Other exercises such as hydrotherapy (water therapy) are also often recommended to assist in recovery.

 We'd love to hear from you and learn from your own IVDD experiences.
 Leave a question below or share your IVDD experience with the DJANGO community.